ShipEngine/connect-website/reference/methods/create-manifest.md

     - name: manifests[].metadata
       type: object
       required: false
-      description: Your custom data about this manifest that will be persisted by the ShipEngine Integration Platform.
+      description: Your custom data about this manifest that will be persisted by the ShipEngine Connect.
 Must be JSON serializable.

     - name: notManifested
       type: object[]